munificent/game-programming-patterns/book/observer.markdown

 <aside name="event">

-If this were real code, I would absolutely avoid using inheritance here.
+If this were real code, I would avoid using inheritance here.
 Instead, I'd make `Physics` *have* an instance of `Subject`.
 Instead of observing the physics engine itself, the subject would be a separate "falling event" object.
 Observers could register themselves using something like:

 ^code physics-event